anonutopia/anonutopians/anote.md

 #### TODO - v2.0 (MVP)

+- [ ] AINT notifications in the group
 - [ ] node update
 - [ ] tips and tricks as default ad
 - [ ] single referral link